 Visit downtown Honolulu with itʻs historic buildings.
 Stop near Iolani Palace and see the King Kamehameha Statue

-Our small-group tours of 12 passengers or less start with hotel pickup in Waikiki daily.
+Our small-group tours of 12 passengers or less start with pickup in Waikiki daily.
 (For Turtle Bay hotels, please check the schedule.
-Ko Olina use our group tours.)
+Ko Olina use our large group tours.)

 Your friendly tour guide will drive you all around Honolulu in our very comfortable, Mercedes sprinter vans.
 We take you directly to Pearl Harbor where you will spend almost 4.5-hours exploring the areaʻs attractions.

-The first stop is the Visitor Center where you can interact with various exhibits at the museums before entering the theatre to watch a documentary.
+The first stop is the Visitor Center where you can interact with various exhibits at the museums and watch a documentary with historic film footage.
 After the film, a Navy launch will take you on a short boat tour on itʻs way out to the Arizona Memorial.
 You will have about 15-minutes to enjoy the view and pay your respects.
 You will see nearby, along battleship row, Missouri.
 The next stop on our tour.

 Aboard the Battleship Missouri, a floating museum marks the end of the war on itʻs famous Surrender Deck.
-Here the Instrument of Surrender to end the war with Japan were signed when the ship was anchored in Tokyo Bay.
+Here the Instrument of Surrender to end the war with Japan was signed when the ship was anchored in Tokyo Bay.
 You will have the opportunity to explore the inside of the “Mighty Mo” multiple decks, galleys, rooms and guns.
 You can easily get lost inside this huge ship so having a guide is great!

 Afterward, we head out from the harbor for a great view of the city from Punchbowl.
 We drive through the Cemetery of the Pacific on our way to our final stop in downtown Honolulu to check out the King Kamehameha Statue and other nearby historic buildings.

 We then return you to your hotel and condo after a wonderful 7-hour experience.
 Throughout the tour, if you are hungry, food is available for purchase on the dock or back at the Visitor Center.
-At the Visitor Center, you will be offered an audio app for use to hear in greater detail explanations about the places you visit.
+At the Visitor Center, you will be offered an audio app for use (add on fee) to hear in greater detail explanations about the places you visit.
 Available in 9 languages.

 Please ask us here if you have any questions.